-As of December 31, 2009, we had \$129.1 million of total liquidity, comprised of \$69.1 million in cash and cash equivalents and the ability to borrow \$60 million under our revolving credit facility.
-We expect that cash on hand, generated from operations, as well available credit under our senior credit facilities will provide adequate funds for the purposes described above for at least the next 12 months.
+As of December 31, 2009, we had liquidity comprised of \$69.1 million in cash and cash equivalents and borrowing availability of \$60 million under our revolving credit facility.
+Borrowing availability under our revolving credit facility is governed by a borrowing base, the calculation of which includes cash on hand.
+Accordingly, use of cash on hand may also result in a reduction in the amount available for borrowing under our revolving credit facility.
+For a more detailed description of the borrowing base, see "- Future Obligations and Commitments-Contractual Obligations-Senior Credit Facilities."
+Furthermore, our revolving credit facility requires us to maintain at least \$6 million of borrowing availability.
+We expect that cash on hand, generated from operations, as well as available credit under our senior credit facilities will provide adequate funds for the purposes described above for at least the next 12 months.